Friends of the Detroit Little Libraries campaign:

 During the Mobile Homestead show, we will highlight the campaign of Detroit Little Libraries - to expand residents' access to books through the installation of more Little Free Libraries in neighborhoods.
 Since our launch in September 2014, we have created numerous partners, installed nearly 150 Little Free Libraries in Detroit and distributed thousands of books.

-If you can't make it to the opening next Friday, the show will be open every weekend through April 24, from 11 a.m. to 5 p.m.
+The show will be open every weekend through April 24, from 11 a.m. to 5 p.m.
 Friday throughSunday.

 Additionally, programs have been planned, including: